EternalOS/Eternal-OS/README.md

 The EternalOS project is open source, so anyone can contribute to its development.
 If you have ideas for new features or improvements, please feel free to open an issue or pull request on the project website.
 Contact

 If you have any questions about EternalOS, please feel free to contact the project team.
-The project team can be reached via email or on the project website.
+The project team can be reached on [Telegram](t.me/FiniteCode).

 ## #The Last and Final Version of Android

 EternalOS is the last and final version of Android.
-It is the culmination of years of development and it is the most secure, stable, and customizable version of Android ever created.
+It is the culmination of determination and love towards AOSP, we strive to make it stable, and customizable version of Android ever created.
 If you are looking for an Android experience that is both secure and reliable, then EternalOS is the perfect choice for you.